ViRGIS-Team/gdal-upm/README.md

 The GDAL library is loaded as an unmanaged native plugin.
 This plugin will load correctly in the player when built.
 See below for a note about use in the Editor.

 This Library and the C# bingings work on Windows, Linux and Mac based platforms.
+However, it will only work with the MONO compiler and does not work with IL2CPP.

 ## Running in the Editor